Underwater Noise and Marine Mammals #clearfacts #underwaternoise #marinemammals

 - Proximity to shoreline

-Underwater noise can negatively affect the ability of marine mammals to:
+Underwater noise can negatively affect marine mammals’ ability to:

 - Find prey

 - Avoid danger